wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 ![Configure SaaS offers in Partner Center - Step 2.](../media/04-partner-center-configure-offer-step-02.png)

-The third step of configuring your offer is where you start to bring your app to life, using iconography, and using descriptions.
-These are areas that are going to be searchable in the Microsoft Teams App Store and Microsoft AppSource.
+The third step of configuring your offer is where you start to bring your app to life, using iconography and descriptions.
+These are areas that are going to be searchable in the Teams App Store and Microsoft AppSource.

 Be sure to use specific keywords that will help users find your app.

 ![Configure SaaS offers in Partner Center - Step 3.](../media/04-partner-center-configure-offer-step-03.png)

-ISVs can also specify the preview audience for the SaaS offer.
-The **Preview Audience** page of a SaaS offer is where you can add users who can access the app as a preview once the app has been published.
-Only the users listed on this page, either with their Work and School or Microsoft Account email addresses, will be able to access the app as a preview.
+ISVs can specify the preview audience for the SaaS offer.
+The **Preview Audience** page of a SaaS offer is where you can add users who can access the app as a preview as you work to publish your application.
+Only the users listed on this page, either with their Work and School or Microsoft Account email addresses, will be able to transact against this offer until it's fully live.

-The preview audience enables you to test and validate the app without having to create an offer with a $0 price just to test the app and license management flow.
-Setting the price of the offer to $0 would make that price available to everyone, so this preview audience is the preferred way to test your app.
+The preview audience enables you to test and validate the app without exposing your offer to the public.
+For example, creating a test plan with a $0 price allows you to test the app and license management flow with only the defined audience.
+Setting a live, public offer with a $0 price would make that price available to everyone, so this preview audience is the preferred way to test your app.

 ![Configure SaaS offers in Partner Center - Step 4.](../media/04-landing-page-best-practices-04.jpg)